MobileProto16/Mobile-Proto-16/deepdive1/README.md

 assertThat("test", anyOf(is("testing"), containsString("est")));
 ```

 `assertThat()` is how Hamcrest basically puts all of JUnit's different version of `assert` together.
-Using it with Hamcrest matchers, our Fibonacci test will look like this:
+Using Hamcrest matchers and `assertThat()`, our Fibonacci test will look like this:
 ```
 assertThat("The sixth fibonacci number is 8", expected, is(actual)); // can do is(equalTo(actual)) as well
 ```